Rafat AbonourUSA

 Professor Delforge is currently chairman of the KU Leuven Cancer Institute and Clinical Head of the Department of Haematology at the University Hospital Leuven, where he directs the plasma cell dyscrasia unit.
 He is a senior clinical investigator and holds the Fraiture chair in hematology.
 His research focus is on prevention and management of drug related adverse events and mechanisms of drug resistance in multiple myeloma.

 Professor Delforge is chairman of the Myeloma Committee of the Belgian Hematology Society and a member of the Intergroupe Francophone du Myélome, HOVON (Haemato-Oncology Foundation for Adults in the Netherlands), and the International Myeloma Working Group.
-He has authored or co-authored more than 100 articles in peer-reviewed medical journals and several book chapters in the field of haematology. - Meletios Dimopoulos
+He has authored or co-authored more than 100 articles in peer-reviewed medical journals and several book chapters in the field of haematology.

 Thierry Facon